Ecstasy is that deep sense of wellbeing and joyful excitement that can comes from deep inside you.

 If you’d like for that deep sense of wellbeing to be a regular part of your life (not just an occasional hit or miss thing), there are a number of essential ingredients that create the conditions that make it possible ecstasy become your regular companion.

-Modern life is far too complicated to live from your mind.
+Modern life is far too complicated to live from your mind alone.
 While insight and knowledge are valuable, trying to figure things out can leave you on an exhausting hamster wheel of dissatisfaction and unhappy searching.

 Many of us have been taught that being kind to oneself is the same thing as being selfish, greedy and arrogant.

 The truth is that deeply connected intimacy requires you to open your heart.
 The first and most important person to open your heart to is yourself.
-Without that, you can only given and receive from others in a rather limited way.
+Without that, you can only give and receive from others in a rather limited, superficial way.

 If you practice heartfelt self-compassion for yourself, it can unlock many doors for you.